suzukiplan/vgszero/README-en.md

 - START button: `SPACE` key
 - SELECT button: `ESC` key

+The input status can be obtained from the program by [inputting the 0xA0 port](#joypad-1).

 #### (Supported USB Joypad)

 The following is a list of USB joypad support in VGS-Zero: